 - 1. How is machine learning related to AI? - 2.
-Define Data.
-List the types of data. - 3.
-Define machine learning. - 4.
-What is deep learning, and how does it differ from traditional machine learning? - 5.
+Define machine learning. - 3.
 What do you mean by Reinforcement Learning?
-Write any two applications of Reinforcement Learning at School. - 6.
+Write any two applications of Reinforcement Learning at School. - 4.
 How do you understand whether a machine/application is AI based or not?
 Explain with the help of an example.